albendz/albendz-code-share/site/content/blog/java/nullability.md

 tags: java,kotlin
 ---

-# Nulls: Are we still losing millions of dollars with Java and Kotlin?

 For decades, the [NullPointerException](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html) in [Java](https://www.java.com/en/) has been known as “the million (or billion) dollar mistake”.
 Java first laucnhed in the mid-1990s and it included significant improvements to memory management and object-oriented features that led to its strong adoption.
 Unfortunately, these improvements did not include addressing null pointers.
 While Java has made great leaps into keeping up with modern language trends, we continue to be plagued by NPEs.

 In this post I will explain what NullPointerExceptions (NPEs) are in Java, how Kotlin and Java have tried to address the issue, and how Java’s Project Valhalla proposes another step towards addressing them.